isonet/angular-barcode-scanner/README.md

 ## Usage

--Take a look at the example/index.html file.
+- Take a look at the example/index.html file.

 # Dev / Other